Squeezing N\'eel-type Magnetic Modulations by Enhanced Dzyaloshinskii-Moriya interaction of $4d$ Electrons: Abstract

 \section{Abstract}

-In polar magnets with axial symmetry, such as GaV$_4$S$_8$, GaV$_4$Se$_8$ and VOSe$_2$O$_5$, the N\'eel-type skyrmion lattice state, formed by the superposition of cycloidal modulations, was found stable over extended temperature ranges, even down to zero Kelvin.
-Based on a combined small-angle neutron scattering and magnetization study, we show the robustness of the N\'eel-type magnetic modulations also against external fields up to 1.7\,T in the polar GaMo$_4$S$_8$.
-This $4d$ electron system is subject to a stronger spin-orbit coupling (SOC) than the known skyrmion-hosts mainly composed of $3d$ transition metals.
-The enhanced SOC produces a variety of modulated phases with very short periodicity, $\lambda<10$\,nm and a peculiar distribution of the magnetic modulation vectors.
+In polar magnets, such as GaV$_4$S$_8$, GaV$_4$Se$_8$ and VOSe$_2$O$_5$, modulated magnetic phases namely the cycloidal and the Néel-type skyrmion lattice states were identified over extended temperature ranges, even down to zero Kelvin.
+Our combined small-angle neutron scattering and magnetization study shows the robustness of the N\'eel-type magnetic modulations also against magnetic fields up to 2\,T in the polar GaMo$_4$S$_8$.
+In addition to the large upper critical field, enhanced spin-orbit coupling produces a variety of modulated phases with sub-10\,nm periodicity and a peculiar distribution of the magnetic modulation vectors.
+Thus, our work demonstrates that non-centrosymmetric magnets with $4d$ and $5d$ electron systems are ideal candidates to host highly compressed magnetic spirals and skyrmions.